Risk Tolerance Inventory (RTI):

 About the Tool:

-This took is a discipleship tool designed to be used for those preparing to go to cross-cultural work and for on-field staff wishing to grow in their risk skills and theology.
+This tool is a discipleship tool designed to be used for those preparing to go to cross-cultural work and for on-field staff wishing to grow in their risk skills and theology.
 It was developed by a team of mission, security, risk professionals, and psychologists.

 It incorporates questions related to aspects of risk aversion and risk taking tendencies in areas such as: